-- try not to talk about injecting with non-injectors or when non-injectors are around.
-If you do discuss it, think carefully about how you talk about it because even when you give a balanced account of the pros and cons, people just hear the good bits and think that the bad bits only affect other people; - try to ensure that as few non-injectors as possible know that you inject; - avoid fixing in front of non-injectors as seeing someone do it often makes people realise it is not as scary as they had thought; - talk about your views with other injectors to see what they think: and - think back to when you started injecting and try to avoid putting non-injectors in the situations that led you to start injecting.
+- try not to talk about injecting with people who don't inject or when people who don't inject are around.
+If you do discuss it, think carefully about how you talk about it because even when you give a balanced account of the pros and cons, people just hear the good bits and think that the bad bits only affect other people; - try to ensure that as few people as possible who don't inject know that you inject; - avoid fixing in front of people who don't inject as seeing someone do it often makes people realise it is not as scary as they had thought; - talk about your views with other people who inject to see what they think; and - think back to when you started injecting and try to avoid putting people who don't inject in the situations that led you to start injecting.

-Very often, when people start to inject they ask an experienced injector to do it for them.
-Being asked to do this can be difficult
+Very often, when people start to inject they ask an experienced person who injects to do it for them.
+Being asked to do this can be difficult.